 Bodhgaya is where Lord Buddha had attained enlightenment.
 The attractive Mahabodhi temple stands at the place.
 At Vaishali, Lord Buddha had delivered his last sermons.
 Rajgir is where he spent a considerable part of his life.
 Buddhists also hold Nalanda, Sarnath, Dharamshala, Leh, and Tawang in great reverence.

 Rameshwaram is also a sacred pilgrimage destination with many temples.
-In Orissa, the Jagannath temple of Puri, Sun temple of Konark and Lingaraja temple of Bhubaneshwar are the most visited.
+In Orissa, the Jagannath temple of Puri, Sun temple of Konark, and Lingaraja temple of Bhubaneshwar is the most visited.
 The temples of Khajuraho in Madhya Pradesh display the best art forms of ancient India in the form of exquisite carvings and sculptures.

 However, some of India’s most sacred pilgrimages are either located on the banks of holy river Ganges or perched on the lap of Himalayas.
 They include Haridwar, Rishikesh, Kedarnath, Badrinath, Gangotri, and Yamunotri.
 The last four are regarded as Char Dham and it is believed that a pilgrimage to them paves the way for one’s salvation.